jmart368/CollegeTuitionDiversityandPayPortfolio/README.md

 Exploring our Data
 ------------------------

 In order to understand what the bigger picture of colleges/universities looks like in the United States, we need to look at the overall scope of our data.
-Using SQL to clean, structure, and combine our data sets, we want to extract several visualizations that will give us an idea on where the most diverse colleges are located, which state has the highest/lowest salary, and which states have the most expensive tuition rates including room and board.
+Using SQL to clean, structure, and combine our data sets, we want to extract several visualizations through Tableau that will give us an idea on where the most diverse colleges are located, which state has the highest/lowest salary, and which states have the most expensive tuition rates including room and board.

 ### Colleges in the US